-Pre-Practicum CO509 - Residency
+Pre-Practicum CO 509 - Residency

-CO509, Pre-Practicum, is the first step in the Clinical Experiences journey.
-CO509 is a required experiential course involving applied elements of theoretical models and customary helping skills to orient and prepare students for their initial supervised work with counseling clients.
-CO509 is a full semester course (two back-to-back online terms) taught three times yearly: Fall, Spring, and Summer.
+CO 509, Pre-Practicum, is the first step in the Clinical Experiences journey.
+CO 509 is a required experiential course involving applied elements of theoretical models and customary helping skills to orient and prepare students for their initial supervised work with counseling clients.
+CO 509 is a full semester course(two back-to-back online terms) taught three times yearly: Fall, Spring, and Summer.

-CO509 requires a four-day residency on our campus.
+CO 509 requires attending a four-day residency on our campus.
 All UWA Counseling students must be prepared to attend the residency.
-Residencies run from Thursday - Sunday.
+No virtual attendance option will be provided.
+The on-campus residencies run from Thursday - Sunday.

 Should you need to fly out on Sunday, please schedule as late as possible to allow yourself plenty of travel time.
-The residency usually ends at 5:00 pm Central on Sunday.
+The residency usually ends around 2:00 pm Central on Sunday.

-2023-2024 Residency Dates
+2024-2025 Residency Dates: